Tarantino2021/Film-Streaming-Website/README.md

 * WaysToWatch/ Memberships these pages have different layouts but they are pretty static and both use FlexBox to create tables in their own pages.

 * Modal has various components within itself.
 I have utilized the react Hooks and conditional rendering to see what the user clicked on.
 Initial state is "LogIn", but i pass in conditional string into state based on the click events it shows the component: SignUp,LogIn,PassWord,Sent..

-The entire application is wrapped around Context API and is passing all the needed data down to whatever component is needed.
-Most of the state and functionality is in the Context.

 I utilized in this project: